thiagolr/keytita/README.md

 ### Electronics

-A 1000 uF capacitor was adde across the + and – terminals from the power supply to buffer sudden changes in the current drawn by the LED strip.
+A 1000 uF capacitor was added across the + and – terminals from the power supply to buffer sudden changes in the current drawn by the LED strip.
 A 470 ohm resistor was added to the LED strip data line to reduce the noise.

 ### LED Support

-A [LED support](https://www.thingiverse.com/thing:4548263) was designed using OpenSCAD in order to hold the LED strip, it is fully parametric and can be easily adjusted to other pianos or keyboards.
+A [LED support](https://www.thingiverse.com/thing:4555365) was designed using OpenSCAD in order to hold the LED strip, it is fully parametric and can be easily adjusted to other pianos or keyboards.

 ### Box Case

 The [box case](https://github.com/zygmuntw/3D-Printed-Case-for-Arduino) holding the Arduino Leonardo and the USB-Host Shield was based on the work of [Zygmunt Wojcik](https://github.com/zygmuntw).
 It was modified to fit the USB-Host Shield connected above the Arduino Leonardo board.

 ### Screenshots

-- TBD

 <img src="/media/screenshot1.png?raw=true" width="200">&nbsp;&nbsp;&nbsp;&nbsp;<img src="/media/screenshot2.png?raw=true" width="200">